This sample shows how to use Azure Functions to automatically trigger blob cleanup.

 DataBusBlobCreated

-The following Azure Function is included in this project that is triggered when a blob is created or updated in the data bus path in the storage account.
+This Azure Function is triggered when a blob is created or updated in the data bus path in the storage account.

 [FunctionName(nameof(DataBusBlobCreated))]